Engin-Boot/pong-stage-aruna09/Stage0/Add-Player.md

   When: user clicks the "Add Player" button AND there is not more than one player in the game

-  Then: Initiate a new player
+  Then: Initiate a new player and Reset score